An interview with food blogger Daniela Modesto from the gut health-focused gluten-free dairy-free food blog Calm Eats.

 Tumeric.
 Not just because of its incredible health benefits but it’s got a subtle flavor and that color!
 One of my favorite drinks is golden milk.
 I try and make it a few times a week.

 Who do you most like to cook for?

 My family.
 I’m insanely happy when I have a full house of people.
 Feeding the ones I love brings me immense joy.

 For those contemplating beginning a food blog, or just starting out – what’s one useful piece of wisdom that you would like to impart?

 Stay true to your own voice.
 It’s easy to fall prey to the zillion blogs out there but in time, find your own voice and your own style and feel secure in it.
-Also don’t be afraid if you’re slightly off and just a little different.
+Also, don’t be afraid if you’re slightly off and just a little different.
 Different is good.
 People don’t want a copy of someone else, they want your unique perspective.
 Also, think of your main reason for creating a food blog in the first place.
-Are you trying to help, inspire, teach?
+Are you trying to help, inspire, or teach?
 When you become clear about your intention, keep it in mind whenever you write.

 Thank you, Daniela!